Online Ordering

 • Users report issues like undelivered orders, incorrect items, and difficulties getting refunds

-If you’re tired of these restrictions, it’s time to consider alternatives.
+If you're tired of these restrictions and want to maintain control over your customer relationships while reducing costs, it's time to consider alternatives.
 Platforms like RestoLabs offer a commission-free online ordering system, giving you full control over your sales, branding, and customer relationships, without the hefty platform fees.

 We’ll look at six Doordash alternatives, that help you control your orders and keep more of your profits.